 Mayor's Task Force on Homelessness

 The members of the task force were selected by Mayor Mack because they represent various nonprofits, businesses, and government agencies that directly serve or are in some way impacted by the homeless.
-Their charge will be to make recommendations on the following topics:
+Their charge was to make recommendations on the following topics:

 - We need to define the role of shelters, non-profits, churches, and Good Samaritans.